flyingbluefish/PTABenEvalAAPass/README.md

 PTABenEvalAAPass

-This is one of unofficial LLVM Pass which evaluates Alias Analysis (AA) passes performance by compiling PTABen testsuites.
+This is one of unofficial LLVM Pass which intends to evaluate Alias Analysis (AA) passes performance by compiling PTABen testsuites.

 PTABen test suite is useful in order to evaluate AA Pass.
-This pass provides an evaluation functionality after AA passes by checking alias according to intrinsic functions inside PTABen test suites;
+This pass provides an evaluation functionality after AA passes by checking alias according to intrinsic MARKER functions inside PTABen test suites;

+PTABen test program contains following MARKER function.
 - NOALIAS
 - MUSTALIAS
 - MAYALIAS